 Prerequisites: None.
 The introduction to the use of 35mm single lens reflex cameras.
 Visual and technical aspects of photography emphasized.
-Extensive instruction on darkroom procedures culmination in the preparation of a student photographic portfolio of photographs taken and printed during the class.
+Extensive instruction on darkroom procedures culminating in the preparation of a student photographic portfolio of photographs taken and printed during the class.
 Lecture and lab 6 hours a week.
 A materials fee is charged for this course.
-(Fall, Spring, and as needed.)
-(TCCN ARTS 2356)
+(Fall) (TCCN ARTS 2356)